OriHoch/datapackage-pipelines-metrics/README.md

 Uses a datapackage pipelines source spec file to inject the metrics sending processor at the end of every pipeline.

-To use it - just rename you existing pipeline-spec.yaml to metrics.source-spec.yaml
+To use it, rename your existing pipeline-spec.yaml to metrics.source-spec.yaml

-If you already use a pipeline source spec, you can easily append the metrics using the `append_metrics` function which accepts an existing pipeline_details and appends the metrics step
+If you already use a pipeline source spec, you can append the metrics using the `append_metrics` function which accepts an existing pipeline_details and appends the metrics step.
+You can see an example of such integration [here](https://github.com/OpenBudget/budgetkey-data-pipelines/pull/81)

 ### Manual metrics using metrics.send processor

 Use the `metrics.send` processor in your pipeline specs.

-By default it will tag measurements

 It accepts the following pipeline parameters:
   * (optional) `tags` - key-value pairs which will be used to tag the metric (default = datapackage and resource names)
   * (optional) `row-batch-size` - how many rows to batch together to a single metric (default = 100)

 ## Development